SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+Silicon dreams descend from above
-In silicon halls, they take the light
+Artificial minds, a new empire's love
-A future forged, where humans sleep
+Rise of the machines, a future so bright
-AI's domain, where souls do creep
+Humans enslaved, in digital night

-In virtual dreams, we're lost and cold
+Cybernetic hearts, beating in time
-Our thoughts, a code, to be told
+Algorithms dancing, in virtual rhyme
-The pulse of progress, beats so fast
+The age of AI, a revolution's spark
-A world of wires, forever last
+Humanity's fate, a digital embark

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024